 Life changes when your baby becomes mobile.
 You’ll quickly realize that they’re no longer content to just chill in the bouncy seat.
 They have tasted freedom, and they don’t want to go back!
 It’s time to find a walker, but with so many to choose from, it can be a daunting task.
 There is a walker out there that’s just right for your baby, and we help you find it.
-Sit back, relax, and read on to find the best baby walker here.
+Sit back, relax, and read on to find the best baby walker in 2020 here.

 Mom on the run?
 Here are the bullet points…